David F. Levine: American Physical Therapy Association

-Levine is an active member in the American Physical Therapy Association.
+Levine is a member in the American Physical Therapy Association.
 He has written home study courses for their orthopedic section, including Biomechanics of Gait: Hip and Biomechanics of Gait: Knee—and was the subject matter expert for Basic Science for Animal Physical Therapists.

-He is currently the vice chair of the Evidence Based Practice Special Interest Group, which is housed under the American Physical Therapy Association section on research and has created curriculum guidelines for physical therapy schools around the nation.
+As of 2015, he was vice chair of the Evidence Based Practice Special Interest Group, which is housed under the American Physical Therapy Association section on research and has created curriculum guidelines for physical therapy schools around the nation.

-In 2018, he was honored as a Catherine Worthingham Fellow of the American Physical Therapy Association.
+In 2018, he was a Catherine Worthingham Fellow of the American Physical Therapy Association.
 This is the association's highest membership category, awarded to members who have "demonstrated unwavering efforts to advance the physical therapy profession for more than 15 years, prior to the time of nomination."

 World Physiotherapy

 As a board member of the International Society for Electrophysical Agents in Physiotherapy (ISEAP), Levine has spoken numerous times at World Physiotherapy events.